the-road-to-learn-react/the-road-to-react/manuscript/react-modern-advanced/remember-last-searches.md

 };
 ~~~~~~~

-It's not the perfect solution, because the `index` isn't a stable key (especially when adding items to the list; however, it doesn't break in this scenario.
+It's not the perfect solution, because the `index` isn't a stable key (especially when adding items to the list); however, it doesn't break in this scenario.
 The feature works now, but you can add further UX improvements by following the tasks below.

 **More Tasks:**